 This course consolidates and extends algebraic skills and develops an understanding of how to handle a variety of complex problems with algebra building upon Algebra 1 further developing pre-cursory concepts relating to Calculus.
-Included are the topics of writing and graphing functions and solving equations including linear, absolute value,
+Included are the topics of writing and graphing functions and solving equations including linear, absolute value, quadratic, polynomial, radical, exponential, logarithmic, and rational.
+Also addressed are conic sections, matrices, and sequences and series.
+Attention is given to solving math problems with and without technology.
+Emphasis in this course is placed on mathematical argumentation and complex problem solving requiring critical thinking and synthesis of mathematical concepts.
+This is a grade-weighted course.

-MAT 130 COLLEGE ALGEBRA А 1 YEAR 1 CREDIT PREREQUISITE: MAT 112 (C OR BE TTER), MAT 142, A ND/OR PL ACEMENT EXAM • REQUIRED MATERIALS: TI-84 PLUS GRAPHING CALCULATOR OPTIONAL DUAL ENROLLMENT 3 COLLEGE CREDITS Analysis and interpretation of the behavior and nature of functions including polynomial
+MAT 130 COLLEGE ALGEBRA Ą 1 YEAR 1 CREDIT

+PREREQUISITE: MAT 112 ALGEBRA 2 (C OR BETTER) , MAT 142 2 HONORS

+ALGEBRA 2, AND/O R PLACEMENT EXA M

+REQUIRED MATERIALS: TI-84 PLUS GRAPHING CALCULATOR

+OPTIONAL DUAL ENROLLMENT 3 COLLEGE CREDITS